xietanu/pico8-pinball/README.md

 Light all 5 letters in ORBIT and you'll score 3,000,000 points and gain a bonus ball.

-The letter will even reset - if you're skilled enough to light them all again.
+The letters will even reset - if you're skilled enough to light them all again.

 ![Achieving ORBIT](assets/orbit.gif)